Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Introduction

-When the quiver $Q$ is a monotone quiver of type $\mathsf{A}$, Kang-Kashiwara-Kim\rq{}s construction coincides with that of the usual quantum affine Schur-Weyl duality between $U_{q}(L\mathfrak{sl}_{n})$ and the affine Hecke algebra of type $\mathsf{A}$.
-In particular, the functor $\mathcal{F}_{Q}$ gives an equivalence of categories in this special case due to Chari-Pressley \cite{CP96}.
-Then we may expect that the functor $\mathcal{F}_{Q}$ also gives an equivalence of categories for general $Q$ of type $\mathsf{ADE}$.
+When the quiver $Q$ is an equioriented quiver of type $\mathrm{A}$, Kang-Kashiwara-Kim\rq{}s construction coincides with that of the usual quantum affine Schur-Weyl duality between $U_{q}(L\mathfrak{sl}_{n})$ and the affine Hecke algebra of type $\mathrm{A}$.
+In particular, the functor $\mathcal{F}_{Q}$ gives an equivalence of categories in this special case thanks to Chari-Pressley~\cite{CP96}.
+Thus it is natural to expect that the functor $\mathcal{F}_{Q}$ also gives an equivalence of categories for general $Q$ of type $\mathrm{ADE}$.
 The goal of this paper is to verify this expectation.

 We briefly explain our strategy.
-An isomorphism of Grothendiek rings of categories does not imply an actual equivalence of categories because Grothendiek rings forget some information about homological properties such as extensions between modules.
-In order to verify that the functor $\mathcal{F}_{Q}$ gives an equivalence of categories, we should ask whether it respects such homological properties.
-However, the categories $\Cc_{Q}$ and $\Mm_{Q}$ are not suitable for a homological study because they have no projective modules.
-Thus we want to discuss some suitable \lq\lq{}completions\rq\rq{} $\hCc_{Q}$ and $\hMm_{Q}$ of categories $\Cc_{Q}$ and $\Mm_{Q}$ respectively to get enough projective modules.
+An isomorphism between Grothendieck rings does not imply an actual equivalence of categories because by passing to Grothendieck rings we forget some homological information such as extensions among modules.
+Note that, in our case, both categories $\Cc_Q$ and $\Mm_Q$ are far from semi-simple.
+Therefore, in order to verify that the functor $\mathcal{F}_{Q}$ gives an equivalence, one should ask whether it respects the homological properties.
+However, the categories $\Cc_{Q}$ and $\Mm_{Q}$ are not suitable for a homological study because they have no projective modules.\footnote{ In fact, for any simple module $L$ in $\Cc_Q$ (or $\Mm_Q$), we can construct a module of arbitrary length with a simple head $\simeq L$ as a finite-dimensional quotient of the affinization of $L$ (see Remark \ref{Rem:aff}), which implies that we do not have a projective cover of $L$ in the category $\Cc_Q$ (nor $\Mm_Q$).} Thus we want to discuss some suitable \lq\lq{}completions\rq\rq{} $\hCc_{Q}$ and $\hMm_{Q}$ of categories $\Cc_{Q}$ and $\Mm_{Q}$ respectively to get enough projective modules.